How control is enforced

 Output control happens too late.

-L.R.C. constrains reasoning before output.
+L.R.C. is designed to constrain reasoning before output.

-© 2025 Adaptablox.
+© 2026 Adaptablox.
 Patents Pending.

-Runtime Behavior in Practice
+Runtime behavior in practice

 Super Agent Demo